daramosn/arcabook-project/README.md

 This is a web app for sharing and swapping our old books with other people

 ## Stack
-The stack for this project is MERN
+The stack used in this project is MERN

 ## Mock-ups